tomsawyer0224/sklearn_classification/README.md

 # How to use:
   1. Clone project, cd to sklearn_classification.
   2. Install the requirements: pip install -q -r requirements.txt
-  3. To train the model: modify the config file (i.e './configs/train/RidgeClassifier.yaml') then run the bellow command:
+  3. To train the model: modify the config file in the "./configs/train" directory (i.e './configs/train/RidgeClassifier.yaml') then run the bellow command:
      ```
      python train.py --config_file './configs/train/RidgeClassifier.yaml'
      ```
-     see the "./resuls/RidgeClassifier" folder for more details.
+     Navigate to the "./resuls/RidgeClassifier" directory for more details.
      ![image](https://github.com/user-attachments/assets/29ba3631-1b33-419c-9ff2-8477237159aa) \
      ![image](https://github.com/user-attachments/assets/5b9b9313-4a0b-4b37-b523-463ec9684306)
 ```